Caroline Palmer

-Caroline Palmer is the Canada Research Chair in Cognitive Neuroscience of Performance and Professor in the Department of Psychology at McGill University in Montreal, Canada.
+Caroline Palmer is the Distinguished James McGill Professor and held a Canada Research Chair in Cognitive Neuroscience of Performance in the Department of Psychology at McGill University in Montreal, Canada.

 She is also an Associate Faculty Member in the Schulich School of Music at McGill.
 Her research in cognitive science addresses the behavioural and neural foundations (learning, memory, motor control, attention) that make it possible for people to produce auditory sequences such as playing a musical instrument or speaking.

 Palmer has developed and empirically tested computational models of how people perceive and produce auditory sequences, and how they coordinate their actions with others.

 Education

 Palmer attended the University of Michigan where she received a BSci in psychology with minors in statistics and music.
 She completed her doctorate in cognitive psychology at Cornell University in 1988 with Carol L. Krumhansl, investigating the cognitive and motor bases of music performance, after which she accepted a faculty position at Ohio State University.
 She joined the faculty at McGill University in 2003 where she directs the Sequence Production Laboratory.